neume-network/strategies/readme.md

 ## implementing new strategies

+### checklist for implementation

+- Any external request message passed to @music-os/extraction-worker must result in an idempotent response (aka. if the request is repeated the same result must be returned).
+- Extraction of information from external requests must not be coupled to e.g. transformation of responses.
+It must be possible to run transformation independently from e.g. extraction.
+- Request patterns should be scoped through e.g. time or block periods.

 To implement a strategy with maximum efficiency, we recommend doing all on-chain and off-chain requests using music-os-core's [Extraction Worker API](https://github.com/music-os/music-os-core/tree/main/src/services/extractor#extractor-worker-api).